Basement Records: 858-8690

 Anything recorded in the Erie County Clerk’s Office is open to the public, mainly land deeds, court records, etc. However, Congress and New York State have passed laws specifying that Veteran records are considered confidential and not open to the public.
 You or your next of kin are about the only ones who can obtain a copy of your DD-214.
 For a summary of the various state’s laws, plus pertinent references to the Freedom of Information Act and the Privacy Act, go to http://www.pria.us/files/public/Standards_Publications/Current/state_statutes_Military_Discharge.pdf.

 If you are planning on being buried in any of the National Cemeteries, your heirs will need your DD-214.
 Just one more reason to have it recorded where they can always get a copy.

 By recording you original DD-214/discharge papers with the Erie County Clerk's Office, you are now eligible to receive the "Thank A Vet" Discount Card.
 This complementary program is a way to recognize the veterans in our community for their service and sacrifice.
 Available to any veteran in Erie who files their military discharge forms/DD-214 with the County Clerk's Office.

 You can also file your original DD-214/discharge papers at any of the Erie County Clerk's "Thank A Vet" Outreaches that are held throughout County.

 Eligible veterans will receive a photo I.D. card which identifies them as an honorably discharged veteran.
-The veteran can then use this I.D. card at participating local businesses who have agreed to honor the card by providing the holders with a discount on purchases or services.
+The veteran can then use this I.D. card at hundreds of participating local businesses who have agreed to honor the card by providing the holders with a discount on purchases or services.